-The Coronavirus Aid, Relief, and Economic Security (CARES) Act was approved by Congress and includes support for higher education in the Higher Education Emergency Relief Fund.
-As a result, WSU received aid in the form of two grants from the Department of Education totaling $21,768,544.
-One of these grants is intended for emergency financial aid grants to students facing expenses due to the coronavirus, and the second is intended to provide the institution with relief for costs associated with significant changes to the delivery of instruction due to coronavirus.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act, Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and American Rescue Plan Act (ARPA) were approved by Congress and include support for higher education in the Higher Education Emergency Relief Funds (HEERF).
+As a result, WSU received aid in the form of six grants from the Department of Education totaling $118,281,874.00.
+Three of these grants are intended for emergency financial aid grants to students facing expenses due to the coronavirus, and three are intended to provide the institution with relief for costs associated with significant changes to the delivery of instruction due to coronavirus.
 Mandatory reporting elements for the student-focused grant can be found at WSU’s Student Care Network website.
-The following reporting elements are associated with the institutional grant.
+The following reporting elements are associated with the institutional grants.

 - To date, these funds have been used to recover lost revenue from housing and dining services, to purchase hot spots for internet access, to provide refunds for student parking passes, to refund study abroad program application fees, to provide additional software for online learning, and to assist with financial assistance for students.

 - WSU has not created nor retained any jobs specifically as a result of this award.